 Here are the most common ways parentification shows up in adult life:

 Difficulty identifying your own needs.
 When you spent your childhood focused entirely on other people’s needs, you never developed the capacity to identify your own.
-You may find that when someone asks you what you want — for dinner, for your birthday, for your life — you draw a blank.
+You may find that when someone asks you what you want.
+For dinner, for your birthday, for your life.
+You draw a blank.
 You know what everyone else wants.
 You have no idea what you want.

 Chronic over-functioning in relationships.
-You are the one who manages the emotional labor of your relationships — who tracks everyone’s feelings, who anticipates conflicts before they arise, who smooths things over when they get difficult.
+You are the one who manages the emotional labor of your relationships.
+Who tracks everyone’s feelings, who anticipates conflicts before they arise, who smooths things over when they get difficult.
 You may feel resentful of this role and simultaneously unable to relinquish it, because it is the only relational role you know.

 Difficulty receiving care.
 When someone offers you help, comfort, or support, you may feel uncomfortable, suspicious, or compelled to immediately reciprocate.
 Being cared for feels foreign, even threatening.
 You are much more comfortable as the caregiver than as the one being cared for.

 Perfectionism and chronic self-criticism.
 The parentified child learns that their value is contingent on their performance.
 They are valuable when they are useful, when they are managing things well, when they are holding the family together.
-When they fail — or even when they simply rest — they feel worthless.
+When they fail.
+Or even when they simply rest.
+They feel worthless.
 This becomes the inner critic: the relentless, exhausting voice that says you are only as good as what you produce.

 Difficulty with anger.
 Anger was not safe in your household.
 Anger was the thing that destabilized the parent, that threatened the family’s fragile equilibrium.
 You learned to suppress it, redirect it, or turn it inward.
-As an adult, you may find that you have almost no access to your own anger — or that it erupts, disproportionately, in situations that feel safe enough to contain it.
+As an adult, you may find that you have almost no access to your own anger.
+Or that it erupts, disproportionately, in situations that feel safe enough to contain it.

 Choosing partners who need you.
 The relational template of the parentified child is: I am the caregiver.
 I manage.
 I give.
-This template tends to attract partners who need a great deal of care — partners who are emotionally unavailable, struggling, or simply accustomed to being taken care of.
+This template tends to attract partners who need a great deal of care.
+Partners who are emotionally unavailable, struggling, or simply accustomed to being taken care of.
 The relationship feels familiar.
 It also, eventually, feels exhausting.

 Harriet, the hospice social worker I described in another article, had been a natural caretaker since she was eight years old.
 She had grown up as the middle child in a family where her mother had chronic illness, and she had learned, very young, to be the one who noticed when her mother needed something.
 She had become a hospice social worker because she was already doing the work.
 She had been sitting with people in their hardest moments since she was a child.